StardustXR/website/docs/01-get-started/01-What-is-Stardust.md

 If you'd like to try Stardust XR on your existing device without a headset, head to the [Quick Start](Quickstart) guide.
 If you'd like to use a VR headset, check out [Set up OpenXR Runtime](setup-openxr).
 If you already have your headset set up, head to the [Full Stardust Installation](manual) page.
 If you've a beginner, and have a Meta Quest device, we've created a [full walkthrough to get you started playing with Stardust](quest-3-setup)!

-Stardust XR is acitvely looking for help with development to expand the project.
+Stardust XR is actively looking for help with development to expand the project.
 You can also [become a sponsor](https://github.com/sponsors/technobaboo).